grantmcdermott/lfe2fixest/README.md

 We can now convert this script to the **fixest** equivalent using the package’s main function, `lfe2fixest()`, or its alias, `felm2feols()`.

-While the function accepts several arguments, the most important (and only required) one is an input file.
-Similarly, if no output file argument is provided, then it will just print the conversion results to screen.
+While the function(s) accept several arguments, the only required argument is an input file.
+Similarly, if no output file argument is provided, then the function(s) will just print the conversion results to screen.

 ``` r